captbaritone/codeception-mailcatcher-module/README.md

                 url: 'http://project.dev'
                 port: '1080'

+You will then need to rebuild your actor class:

+    php codecept.phar build

+## Optional Configuration

-If you need to specify some special options (e.g. SSL verification or authentication headers), you can specify all of the allowed [Guzzle options](https://guzzle.readthedocs.org/en/5.3/clients.html#request-options):
+If you need to specify some special options (e.g. SSL verification or authentication headers), you can set all of the allowed [Guzzle request options](https://guzzle.readthedocs.org/en/5.3/clients.html#request-options):

     class_name: WebGuy
     modules: